 - reloading messages from a single file stored on the bucket

 - reloading messages of a specific topic in a time rage

 - reloading messages with a specific key

 Optionally the reingestion process of a specific topic can be stopped before its completion using the dedicated API.

-Bucket Storage Support feature is configured so that further services can be connected to the system, so that they can process the files written into the bucket according to their own business logic.
-Components that acts on the files, combining messages from the initials, should be identified as Data Organizer plugins.
+Bucket Storage Support is made so that other services can use the files written into the bucket according to their own business logic.
+Components that work on the bucket stored files are identified as Data Organizer plugins.
 In the following sections are reported the Data Organizer services that are already offered out of the box and that can be attached directly to the events emitted by the Ingestion Storer.

-In the following image is provided the diagram of a possible architecture that employed all the three components.
+The image below shows a diagram of a possible architecture that employs all three Bucket Storage Support components.
 The Ingestion Storer is connected to a set of input topics, store consumed messages on a bucket storage, emit events related to those files written into the bucket and re-publish the input messages as is on the corresponding output topics.
 The Ingestion Reloader is configured to read from the bucket and it is connected to the output topics, so that downstream systems can read both the input messages and the re-published ones, whenever a reingestion operation is requested.